Thappana: Critical reception

-IndiaGlitz gave the movie 6.5/10, saying that "'Thaappana' is not an[sic] unique work, but offers an ordinary watch that may please you for this festival season.
-If marketed well, 'Thappana' may also end the recent flop show of the Superstar."
+IndiaGlitz gave the movie 6.5/10, saying that Thaappana is not an[sic] unique work, but offers an ordinary watch that may please you for this festival season.
+If marketed well, Thappana may also end the recent flop show of the Superstar."

 The Times of India gave the movie 3.5/5, stating that "Director Johny Antony does play to the multitude at times but his grip on the narrative never loosens and notches up a film that may not be remarkable but surely worth watching."

 Metro Matinee gave the movie a verdict of "Watchable", saying that "Thappana is an extremely simple movie, with its raw humour and earthy wise cracks.
 Both the story and the humour could be easily related.
 There are no major shortcomings and the little ones could be ignored.
 An ordinary story has been made endearing through some good script writing, spectacular photography, sensible acting and direction.
 The humour might annoy the prude but provides continuous enjoyment to the rest.
 A perfect prescription for family audiences.
 In short, a fairly nice option, if you don't think too much!"

-Paresh C Palicha of Rediff gave the movie 2.5/5, concluding that "Thappana has the flavour of a typical star film like Rajamanikyam or Mayavi, but it does not go overboard nor is it overly dependent on the star."
+Paresh C. Palicha of Rediff.com gave the movie 2.5/5, concluding that "Thappana has the flavour of a typical star film like Rajamanikyam or Mayavi, but it does not go overboard nor is it overly dependent on the star."